peerdraft/obsidian-plugin/README.md

 ### Join a session

 When you received a link to a Peerdraft session from someone else, you can also use the `Join session and add document from someone else` command.
 After you entered the URL, a new file will be created and you can start working together.

+# NEW: Peerdraft for Teams:

+Use Obsidian as your team's central knowledge base and working space.

+* Share documents and folders with one click (including subfolders)
+* Keep documents and folders permanently in sync between your team members' Obsidian vaults

+Peerdraft for Teams is in closed beta right now.
+[Get in touch](https://forms.reform.app/rvWlqR/peerdraft-for-teams/ZZlT1z) if you are interested in joining.